Kim DePew (Edwards)

-Kim DePew is in her sixth season as an assistant coach for the Wayne State College volleyball team.
+Kim DePew enters her seventh season as an assistant coach for the Wayne State College volleyball team.
 She coaches the setters and serves as Wildcat camp coordinator while also handling recruiting duties for the WSC volleyball program.

 Prior to Wayne State, the former Kim Edwards, a graduate of Sioux City (Iowa) Heelan High School, served two seasons (2006-07) as a graduate assistant coach at Emporia State University in Kansas.
 The Hornets were 27-9 in 2007 and advanced to the NCAA South Regional semi-finals.

 Before starting her coaching career, DePew was a standout setter at Emporia State University, earning First Team All-MIAA honors during her senior season with a league-high 1,489 assists in the 2005 season.
 She finished her playing career (2002-2005) as the all-time leader in set assists for the Hornets with 5,754 and is the career leader in assists per game at 13.29.

 DePew also excelled in the classroom, named to the Emporia State Athletic Director's Honor Roll and the MIAA Commissioner's Academic Honor Roll in 2005-06.
 In 2009, Depew was inducted into the Iowa Girls' High School Athletic Union Volleyball Hall of Fame.

 DePew resides in Wayne with her husband Eric.

 Korie Lebeda begins her second season as graduate assistant coach with the Wayne State volleyball program.